mbusel04/cse15l-lab-reports/index.md

 ![Image](img/cd-na.png)
 ## directory as an argument
 - We will get moved to the path what we have provided, or we will just recive an error that there is no such directory.
+Since it's impossible to open a directory which doesn't exist.

 ![Image](img/cd-da.png)
 ## file as an argument
 - We will just recive an error message that our path is not a directory.
+You cannot change a directory if what you are trying to change to is not a directory.

 ![Image](img/cd-fa.png)